For accidents or serious emergencies such as

 go to the nearest Emergency department or call 999 now.

 We have five A&Es that are always open to treat patients who have a serious injury or medical emergency.

 It is important that you only use the Emergency department for serious injuries and major emergencies.

 If you think it is an emergency phone 999.

 If your child needs emergency care, know where to go

-The A&E of the Royal Hospital for Children (RHC), the RAH in Paisley and Inverclyde Royal Hospital are open all year round to treat children with a medical emergency or serious injury.
+The Royal Hospital for Children, Glasgow Royal Infirmary, the RAH in Paisley and Inverclyde Royal Hospital are always open.
+All these hospitals treat children over 1 year with a medical emergency or serious injury.

-If your child is seriously injured or becomes so unwell that you think it is an emergency you should dial 999.
-The Scottish Ambulance Service will take your child to the RHC unless they deem it more appropriate to go to a closer A&E.
+If a child is seriously injured or becomes so unwell that you think it is an emergency you should dial 999 straight away.
+The Scottish Ambulance Service will usually take your child to the Royal Hospital for Children.
+Sometimes they may deem it more appropriate to go to a closer Emergency department.